-Dermott City Nursing Home is a small government-owned nursing home in Dermott, Arkansas.
-We gave it an overall grade of C, which is a middle of the pack grade.
-You could definitely do worse than this nursing home.
-One of the highlights of this nursing home's profile is its impressive nursing rating, which we will address in the next section.
+Dermott City Nursing Home is a small nursing home located in Dermott, Arkansas.
+It looks like this is a very respectable nursing home.
+We awarded it an overall grade of B, which is a respectable grade.
+You could definitely do much worse than this nursing home.
+The best aspect of this facility's impressive report card is its short-term care score.
+We discuss short-term care in the next paragraph

 Dermott City Nursing Home